The Nikodym and Grothendieck properties of Boolean algebras and rings related to ideals: Preliminaries

 The Boolean algebra $\wo$ and its subalgebras of the form $\wo\gen{\iI}$ for ideals $\iI$ will be of our special interest.
-For an ideal $\iI$ (resp. filter $\fF$) in $\wo$, let us briefly say that $\iI$ is an \textit{ideal on $\omega$} (resp. \textit{filter on $\omega$}).
+For an ideal $\iI$ (resp. a filter $\fF$) in $\wo$, let us briefly say that $\iI$ is an \textit{ideal on $\omega$} (resp. $\fF$ is a \textit{filter on $\omega$}).
 Similarly, an element $\mu$ of $\ba(\wo)$ is also called a \textit{measure on $\omega$}.